 Cindy Hoppe

-Where did you learn your craft?
+Where did you learn your medium?

 My mother was felt artist Myrna Harris.
-She and I roved second hand stores together using recycled fabrics in our work.
+She and I roved second hand stores together, using recycled fabrics in our work.
 We dyed them and she manipulated them into wall hangings, and I was making coats at the time.
-I began translating some of the dying into wall hangings in my own style and format and we had a successful 2 person show in Saskatoon at Pacific Gallery in 2008.
-Visiting Martha Cole for critique and guidance, she helped me move further with my quilting which became more prominent in my work.
+I began translating some of the dying into wall hangings in my own style and format and we had a successful two-person show in Saskatoon at Pacific Gallery in 2008.
+Visiting artist Martha Cole for critique and guidance, she helped me move further with my quilting which became more prominent in my work.
 I eventually took my mother’s advice and moved my work onto canvas stretchers and that is where I am building from today.

 CONTACT